sps992/ms3-salty_salamander/README.md

 ### The Salty Salamander
 ![Salty Salamander logo](support-docs/responsive.png)

-Welcome to The Salty Salamander Captain Salty here, if you are looking for something tasty to cook up, stray no further!
+Welcome to The Salty Salamander!
+Captain Salty here, if you are looking for something tasty to cook up, stray no further!
 Alas we have recipes aplenty.
 Have a browse through our wares or create your own, the choice is yours.
 Think you can make it better?
 Then prove it, by editing the recipe yourself.
 Beware to leave your name though, as we don't want recipe piracy!

 ## User Experience / UX:
 This project is for my **Data Centric Development** module and my second to last milestone project for my Full Stack Software Development.
 The main objective for this full stack project is to create a web application that demonstrates the CRUD operations ( Create, Read, Update and delete).
 The brief I have chosen is to create and build an online cookbook where visitors can use the application as an extension of their paper cookbooks and share, browse, edit and discard recipes in their own cooking community.